wilhelmson arkitekter:

 sample movie from VR model 08/12/2006

-wilhelmson is currently working on a interactive real-time 3D visualization (VR model) of New Kiruna.
+wilhelmson is currently working on an interactive real-time 3D visualization (VR model) of New Kiruna.

 --